michaelrigart/ansible-role-fail2ban/README.md

 fail2ban_filter_path: path where Fail2Ban stores all filters on the remote host(s)
 fail2ban_action_path: path where Fail2Ban stores all actions on the remote host(s)
 fail2ban_jail_path: path where Fail2Ban stores all custom jails on the remote host(s)
-fail2ban_pkg_state: indicates the package state; Allowed setting: installed, latest
+fail2ban_pkg_state: indicates the package state; Allowed setting: present, latest
-fail2ban_pkg_version: specify the specific package version you wish to install When specifying a version, the state will be forced to installed.
-When omitting the variable or leaving it empty it will install the package as specified by the state variable
+fail2ban_pkg_version: specify the specific package version you wish to install.
+When specifying a version, the state will be forced to present.
+When omitting the variable or leaving it empty it will install the package as specified by the state variable.
+Example value: '=0.8.13-1'
 fail2ban_service_state: indicates the service state; Allowed setting: started, stopped
 fail2ban_service_enabled: indicates if service needs to be enabled on boot; Allowed settings: yes, no
 fail2ban_config: is a dict that can hold all settings for your jail.local file